oddballteam/challenges/AddressBookJava/README.md

 - the ability to delete a contact
 - the ability to search your contacts

-We have some resources at our disposal, a set of (semi) complete wireframes from a designer, and a RESTFUL JSON api that implements search and pagination.
+We have some resources at our disposal, a set of (semi) complete wireframes from a designer, and a RESTFUL JSON api.
 The rest is up to you.
 Feel free to get as complicated as you so desire, keeping in mind the time limit.